Richardflores009/Mamasita-Empanadas/readme.md

 ![Alt text](/client/public/screenshot2.JPG?raw=true "Mamasitas-Empanadas")

 ## Future Developments:
 When the business owner is ready, we will link the social media icons to her social media pages.
+We will also make the contact form functional.

 ## Questions:
 Contact Us:[]<br>